lava/wrappy/README.md

 The idea of this library is to make it easy to call out to python code from C++.

 Why would you want to do this?
-If there is a python-only library that offers some needed functionality and no equivalent pyton library exists.
+If there is a python-only library that offers some needed functionality and no equivalent python library exists.
 In that case, it is often more practical and far easier to do it this way than to wrap your C++ code in python.
 As the examples above show, just a few lines of code can be enough.